GroceriStar/shoplist-blocks-component/README.md

 # shoplist-blocks-component

-# cards-wrapper-component

-This is a separated module, related with recipe-antd repository Main goal is to separate development process and have a separated place, where we can develop the logic of default components and then use them into our
+This is a separated module, related with shoplist-template repository Main goal is to separate development process and have a separated place, where we can develop the logic of default components and then use them into our project

-- [ ] stolen code works now
-- [ ] connects to our fetch plugin
-- [ ] connects to fake api
+Our first goal to create a flexible set of components, that will became a shopping list page, that will display our grocery list data.

-- [ ] conects to ck api - yeach fix this
+- [ ] move to this repository all components from https://github.com/GroceriStar/react-shopping-list-template/tree/master/src/components/Ingredient
-- [ ] separated components
+- [ ] should work with our List module, from gs/grocery-component repo
-- [ ] separated and only HOC is connected to antd
+- [ ] each set of components can have a separated component, that will used only for displaying at Example-like pages.

-- [ ] delete reqwest package

-- [ ] create sep repo for storing recipe cards
+Right now we have one Example page at our shoplist-template repo but it's hard to navigate

+Some of the details about components that we'll have here are described at this task: https://github.com/GroceriStar/react-shopping-list-template/issues/109

 Showcase is a project where we trying to incorporate two major tasks: